Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

      ![lab 5 eureka client](../../images/open-ai-eureka-client.png)

-1. Update the system prompt to tell the AI service to help Petclinic app users.
+1. Next, update the system prompt to tell the AI service application to help Petclinic app users.

     In the `ChatController.java` file, replace the system prompt with the following statement: